-Rendering of good quality facing material in not recommended and will be refused listed building consent.
-The application of such materials could provide a continuing maintenance problems.
+Rendering of good quality facing material is not recommended and will be refused listed building consent.
 The application of hard cement renders will detrimentally affect the fabric of the building.

 Dormer windows are not a prominent feature in the Conservation Area, however where they exist they are an important component of the architectural style of the buildings.
 In some case the introduction of dormers and roof lights will be inappropriate, particularly on prominent front or side rooflines.
 The insertion of dormers and roof lights, other than conservation roof lights, in the conservation area will require planning permission.
 Any dormers should be of a size, scale and design appropriate for the appearance and age of the building and the character of the area.
 Only conservation rooflights are considered appropriate